makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 - Increase WBTC-A Stability Fee by 0.11% from 5.69% to **5.80%**.
 - Increase WBTC-B Stability Fee by 0.11% from 6.19% to **6.30%**.
 - Increase WBTC-C Stability Fee by 0.11% from 5.44% to **5.55%**.

+Note that the ETH-A, ETH-B, and ETH-C Stability Fees are calculated based on the underlying DSR value rather than the EDSR value.

 Please review the forum [thread](https://forum.makerdao.com/t/request-for-gov12-1-2-edit-to-the-stability-scope-to-quickly-modify-enhanced-dsr-based-on-observed-data/21581) to inform your position before voting.